Troy Gas Light Company: Troy Gas Light Company

 The Troy Gas Light Company first supplied illuminating gas in 1848.
-They maintained a monopoly on the manufacturing of gas until 1875, when the Troy Citizens Gas Light Company was found.
-Ten years later in 1885, addition competition from the Troy Fuel Gas company was created by the founding of this company.
+They maintained a monopoly on the manufacturing of gas until 1875, when the Troy Citizens Gas Light Company was founded.
+Ten years later, in 1885, additional competition from the Troy Fuel Gas company was created by the founding of this company.
 On October 11, 1889, these three companies were consolidated to form the Troy Gas Company.
 In about 1893, the Troy Electric Light Company (founded 1886), was merged into the Troy Gas Company.
-Additionally, in 1908 the Beacon Electric Company was merged into the company.
+Additionally, in 1908, the Beacon Electric Company was merged into the company.
 In the 1926, the Troy Gas Company, joined with the Mohawk Hudson Power Corporation, which in turn joined with the Niagara-Hudson Power Corporation in 1929.

 The gasholder house was in operation in 1912, and taken out of service during the 1920s when a new central plant was built in Menands, NY.
-In the 1930s the gasholder was removed and sold as scrap metal.
+In the 1930s, the gasholder was removed and sold as scrap metal.
 The gasholder house has been used for storage by a circus manager, and for marching practice by local bands.
 It is currently used for storage and a garage, as well as occasional music and arts presentations.